mus-com-psy/collective-hacks/README.md

 The above examples are all based on watching this [video of Daniel Shiffman coding Snake](https://www.youtube.com/watch?v=AaGK-fj-BAM).

+## Tone.js examples on the p5.js site

+* [Tone.js hello world](https://editor.p5js.org/tomthecollins/sketches/bjjA5a8Cn).
+Shows how Tone.js handles the use of various sound sources, and enables use of a "transport".
+* [Tone.js Analyser](https://editor.p5js.org/tomthecollins/sketches/Gk7kFdV9o).
+Demonstrates use of microphone input.
+* [Tone.js GrainPlayer](https://editor.p5js.org/tomthecollins/sketches/f7ChBUfFI).
+Handy for dynamic time-stretch and pitch-shift.

-## Examples on Glitch
+## p5.js and Tone.js examples on Glitch
 [Glitch](https://glitch.com/) is wonderful because it's free and gets you set up immediately with a basic webpage, or an app with a Node.js server, or an app with a Node.js server and SQLite database.
+It's the server-side functionality, which **enables building of systems that can support usage/collaboration of multiple users and data storage** that distinguishes it from the p5.js editor or JSFiddle.

 The following examples from Coding Collective are on Glitch: